caprica/docker-build-run-spring-boot/README.md

 ## Custom Maven settings.xml

-If you need to use a custom Maven `settings.xml` file, this should be copied to the project directory (if it should not be commited to the repository then it should be adding to the `.gitignore` file).
+If you need to use a custom Maven `settings.xml` file, this should be copied to the project directory (if it should not be commited to the repository then it should be added to the `.gitignore` file).

 Maven must then be told to use this file: